 More sustainable IT

-Energy management and sustainability of the University's IT systems are key areas of focus for Information Services (INSRV).
-Moreover, INSRV works in partnership with Advanced Research Computing @ Cardiff (ARCCA) to deliver joined-up, more sustainable IT systems and solutions across the spectrum of IT needs.
+Energy management and sustainability are key areas of focus for the University IT service.
+We work in partnership with Advanced Research Computing @ Cardiff (ARCCA) to deliver joined-up, more sustainable IT systems and solutions across the spectrum of IT needs.

-A raft of energy saving initiatives has been implemented, saving the University energy, resources and money, while also reducing our carbon emissions.
+A range of energy saving initiatives have been implemented, saving the University energy, resources and money, while also reducing our carbon emissions.

 - More efficient PCs